take out your pens, class is in session!

 We believe one of the most important aspects of planning the day involves discussing not only your wishes for photography, but for timing issues.
 By that we refer to certain points during the day where couples sometimes fail to plan accordingly for how long things actually take.
 We’re very flexible when it comes to where and when we do things, but there are 2 key points during the day where scheduling enough time is vital: 1) After the ceremony and between the reception is traditionally the time we shoot most of the ‘formal’ shots (unless you’d like to do the First Look) The actual amount of formals we shoot I leave up to you, so we always ask couples to jot down a list of all the shots they may want beyond what I call “the basics” (no need to send me a Google Photo List containing requests like “bride walking down the aisle”…oh yes, we do indeed receive those!)
 There may be some family groups that are very important to you we may not be aware of.
 This can not only determine how much time need, but also if there are possibly too many combinations for the time you’ve allotted.
 When thinking about this, it’s helpful to ask yourself, “What will I use this photo grouping for afterwards?”
 What sounds great when you’re planning out your photos can in reality become a huge time guzzler if you go crazy with combinations.
 Think about it this way: each group photo takes roughly 3 minutes.
 If you have 50 combinations that’s about 2.5 hours right there.
 2) It is also important to figure in the time needed for a receiving line (if you are doing one).
 A receiving line with 175 guests can easily take 30-45 minutes in reality.
 If you don’t work that into the equation of pictures as well as time required for driving to your reception, you are likely to end up either not getting the photos you want, rushing to the reception, missing most of your cocktail hour, or all of the above. (dare I mention once again, the First Look?…) So avoid what we call The Bridal Time Machine…where many couples underestimate the amount of time actually required for wedding day events, so don’t be afraid to add a little extra time so you will be able to do things at a more leisurely pace and enjoy your day even more.
 Believe us – the day rushes by very quickly and we want you to have an amazing time.
 If you don’t have one, I encourage you to think of us as well as your ‘Planner.’
 We’ve seen a lot of things over the years that work great–and not so great…So don’t be afraid to run any ideas of questions you have by us!

 We frequently work with a second photographer which is great for getting alternate angles and that sort of thing.
-We STRONGLY suggest adding one (if your chosen package doesn’t include one) for wedding with 175+ guests.
+We STRONGLY suggest adding one, especially if your wedding has over 175 guests.

-Your edited full resolution digital files will be provided online or on a flash drive if you purchased one.
+Your edited full resolution digital files will be provided online for download or on an optional flash drive.
 At most weddings we shoot around 3000 images to start and whittle that down to somewhere around 900.
-These edited images are the ones that go online.
+These edited images are the ones that go online which you can download and do with as you like!
 The editing and posting online is complete typically within 30 days.
 Guests and family can view and/or place orders directly through the website.
 While all the images get ‘touched’ and corrected in some fashion for color/exposure/tonal balance/B&W, excessive retouching such as contouring, adding/removing people, head swaps, adding/removing hair, changing backgrounds, is billed at the rate of $100/hour.

 If you decide on an engagement session, it’s a great way for us to not only get to know each other better, but for you to have some real ‘camera time’ before the wedding.
-You’ll find you’re more comfortable with the idea of being photographed on your wedding day after we’ve had some time to goof around in front of the camera.
+It’s also an amazing time for you both to remember WHY you fell in love and are getting married.
+Together in a session with just YOU and not a hundred guests around, is a pretty special experience.
 They usually take 60-90 minutes and consist of us meeting at a location, and kind of ‘roaming’ around looking for cool spots to shoot (sounds random, I know..but its a lot of fun).

 Fees and Retainers